 Anyway all of this this means you don’t have to leave three hours to get from Como to the start.
 Unless you want to see people rushing around way before the start, there’s no need to be on a bus at 6:30 if you are in wave 5.
 Calm down: it’s cold at the start and warm in your bed.
 Getting on the first bus bus is not a cure for the fever.

 • Before the start.
 Without the lodge, Telemark is no longer an option for getting warm or hanging around before the start.
 So the start is somewhat chaotic—and if you’re in a later wave you might want to plan to arrive a little later.
 There new start area has a building and will likely have a big tent, too.
 Still, you don’t want to do anything extra at Telemark.
 There are lines for things like bathrooms, of which there are generally enough.
 (Gentlemen often relieve themselves on the far side of the start area, or down the trail somewhere.)
-Still, if you can relieve yourself at home/cabin/motel/middle school/discretely in the woods, do so.
+Still, if you can relieve yourself at home/cabin/motel/middle school/discretely in the woods/not so discretely in a snowbank next to the start area, do so.

 • Warming up.
-This year with the new start?
-Who knows, but it looks like it will be off on some of the old Telemark trails and the Korteloppet Trail; it appears that this will be accessed to the west of the start.
-So take all of this with a grain of salt.
-They may groom some nearby Telemark trails for a warm up, but it won’t be as spacious as the airfield runway, so expect it to be crowded unless you take a longer ski away from the start.
+With the new start, the Korteloppet Trail and several other Telemark trails are groomed to warm up, easily accessed from the start area.
+Follow signs.
+There are lots of fun trails to ski on, but remember you’re skiing 50k to Hayward, so don’t go and ski too much.
+It’s less spacious than the airfield runway, so expect it to be crowded unless you take a longer ski away from the start.
 If you want to run, McNaught Road will no longer be closed and have heavy traffic, with buses continuing through Telemark.
 It may be best to run up along the Condo Roads if anywhere.
 If you do run, bring your poles if you do to get your arms moving; I’ve made this mistake.
 If you ski out the trail before the start, make sure you don’t go near any timing equipment.
 Whether this is discouraged or disallowed will probably be a pretty ad-hoc decision, so don’t push any boundaries.
 (The trail will be easier to close than in the past since it’s not, you know, an airport runway.)

 • Drop your bag.
 The first rule of your drop bag, and this goes for any point-to-point race of any sort is that you do not want to put your stuff loosely in the bag they give you.
 The plastic bag they give you should contain a zipped duffel bag or, preferably, a backpack.
-It is much, much easier to wander around Hayward with a backpack full of wet ski clothes than a plastic bag with handles full of wet ski clothes.
+It is much, much easier to wander around Hayward with a backpack full of wet ski clothes than a plastic bag with handles full of wet ski clothes, and the Birkie now sells backpacks, which got great reviews in 2018 (I bought one for 2019).
 Fun fact: I ran my first Boston Marathon in 2015.
 It was 50˚ and raining with a headwind.
 I wore my Birkie gloves from a couple years back and at the end of the race my hands still barely worked.
 They marched us half a mile to the bag retrieval and, after a long wait (they could learn a thing or two from the Birkie here) handed me my bag.
 I asked the volunteer to rip it open, please.
 After saying yes to her “are you sure?”
 I was able to sling my backpack over my shoulder and stumble off to the subway to change in to warm, dry clothes. (*) Runners, apparently haven’t figured this out.
 Skiers have.
 (Or anyway, you have, since you’ve read this far.)

 Anyway, after you pack your bag appropriately, make sure it’s in the right truck.
 The Birkie is proud of never having lost a bag (they’re much better than the airlines), but there are thousands, so make it easier on them.
 Leave a bit of time.
 And don’t worry about a few minutes in the cold without a jacket—a thousand other people will help to break the wind.
 In the past you’ve been allowed to bring your own bag, but the Birkie plastic bags are big, sturdy (I’ve seen them used months after the race) and have your number in big letters on the outside.
 They’ll fit (almost) anything.
 I put a full-size hiking pack in mine, no trouble.
 But not skis.
 You can’t ship skis from Telemark to the finish.
 (You also wouldn’t want to; they’d likely get broken.
 I have shipped skis at the City of Lakes Loppet so I could ski a classic marathon and then a ski orienteering race—I’m an idiot, especially since I skated a marathon the next day—but you don’t need different skis in Hayward.
 You need beer.)
 You don’t have to drop your bag, necessarily, before you hit the pens.
 But it might be a good idea.